Imrashidul/TMD_GrainBoundary/Mirror GBs/Readme.md

 ---------------
 The script DOES NOT perform energy minimization.
-Users must run relaxation/minimization in LAMMPS using a suitable TMD potential to obtain physically realistic WSe2 GB structures.
+Users must run relaxation/minimization in LAMMPS using a suitable TMD potential to obtain physically realistic TMD GB structures.